 When To Make Estimated Tax Payments

 The installments are generally due by the 15th day of the 4th, 6th, 9th, and 12th months of the tax year.
 If any due date falls on a Saturday, Sunday, or legal holiday, the installment is due on the next regular business day.

 Corporations must make all federal tax deposits by electronic funds transfer.
 This includes installment payments of estimated tax.
 For more information on the Electronic Federal Tax Payment System (EFTPS), click here.

-To access Form 1120-W, from the Main Menu of the Business Tax Return (Form 1120) select:
+To access Form 1120-W, from the Main Menu of the Corporation Income Tax Return (Form 1120) select:

 - Form 1120-W - Estimated Tax Worksheet - You will be prompted to enter the amount of tax shown on the corporation's current tax return.
 If a return was not filed for the current tax year showing a liability for at least some amount of tax or the current tax year was for less than 12 months, do not complete this line.

 - Select Calculated Tax - Enter the estimated amount of taxable income that would reasonably be expected for the next year.
 The program will calculate the rest of this menu automatically.
 Exit the menu.